-- Items that are shaded gray are either IP Team tasks, have already been completed, or are not required for the Geo4NIEM Initiative. - Bold text is a task grouping or subtask grouping. - Plain text indicates tasks against which proposing organizations should respond. - Italic text indicates the task explanation (These task explanations are valid only for Geo4NIEM; subsequent initiatives will issue appropriate task explanations).
+- □ Items that are shaded gray are either IP Team tasks, have already been completed, or are not required for this Initiative. - □ Bold text is a task grouping or subtask grouping. - □ Plain text indicates tasks against which proposing organizations should respond. - \Box Italic text represents the task explanation.